 A spring to remember

 Like every business we have felt the impact of Covid-19.
 Our first thoughts are for the health and safety of our dedicated employees who continue to come into work every day to make sure we produce the best Armagh Bramley apples and the best Mac Ivors Cider.
 Then we think of our wider community and those who are most vulnerable.
-We feel that if we can do all we can to care of our people, together we can take care of the business that we all love.
+We feel that if we do all we can to take care of our people, together we can take care of the business that we all love.
 We will get through this.

 Like the apple trees that we nurture, we will move through the seasons in the hope of a bountiful harvest to come!